lidormoryosef/KNN/README.md

   - 3. Third option is to classify the data provided by the client, using the machine learning method:KNN.

-  - 4. Fourth option is to send the client the classification for each vector he asked us to classify( the vectors that are in the unclassified data) for him to print him to it to his screen.
+  - 4. Fourth option is to send the client the classification for each vector he asked us to classify( the vectors that are in the unclassified data) for him to print it to his screen.

   - 5. Fifth option is similiar to the fourth option, except that now we open a local file for the client and the results will be printed in that set file.